Dvermetten/DE_TIOBR/README.md

 This repository contains code accompanying the paper "The Importance of Being Restrained".
-This code can be viewed in terms of the 4 types of artifacts as described in the reproducibility guidelines of Evolutionary Computation Journal
+This code can be viewed in terms of the 4 types of artifacts as described in the reproducibility guidelines of Evolutionary Computation Journal, and is split on a per-section basis.

+The other artefacts (data, figures etc) can be found on zenodo at 10.5281/zenodo.5900705.
+The full citation information can be found in the last section of this readme.

 ## Pre-processing and algorithm code for section 4: